kingparra/hpfp/02_-_hello_haskell/notes.rst

 * compile that file by running ``stack ghc $file`` as a separate step,
 * and run the compiled artifact it produced from your shell like ``./progname``.

-(This is of course the most naive possible workflow; most of these steps can be automated.)
+(This is of course the most naive possible workflow; it can be more automated.)

 Working with an interpreter goes more like this: